 Randy Messenger made his Giants debut and pitched a scoreless ninth inning, getting the final out when he recovered after he was hit by a line drive.
 He was uninjured.

-"Nah, it hit me square in the booty," said Messenger, who was acquired Thursday night
+"Nah, it hit me square in the booty," said Messenger, who was acquired Thursday night for Benitez.

 The biggest worry was finding a uniform for the 6-foot-6 right-hander.

 "I got a nice inning with a no-name jersey and I got to wear my little brother's pants," he said, smiling.
 "They were a little tight in the ankles."